auth0/lock/README.md

 ## Develop

+To run the tests that don't require [BrowserStack](http://browserstack.com), first install `npm install -g testem` and then run `grunt test`.

-Run `grunt dev` and point your browser to `http://localhost:9999/test_harness.html` to run the test suite.
+To run the entire test suite run `grunt dev` and point your browser to `http://localhost:9999/test_harness.html`.

 ## Browser Compatibility